Broadcasting and Royalties

 Royalties and Performance Rights Organizations

-Performing rights are royalties paid to songwriters and composers whenever one of their songs is performed (played) in public, broadcasted on radio / television, in clubs, in restaurants, in bars - anywhere music is played in public.
+Performance rights are royalties paid to songwriters and composers whenever one of their songs is performed (played) in public, broadcasted on radio / television, in clubs, in restaurants, in bars - anywhere music is played in public.
 These rights are collected by Performance Rights Organizations (PROs), but only for composers and writers that are connected to them.
 These organizations also give out licenses to radio stations so that they can airplay that music.
 The reoccurring fee of this license is distributed to the composers and writers of music that received airplay.
 This can happen because the PRO has an agreement with writers and composers to collect these royalties on their behalf.

 “But I get offered free music from record labels all the time” you might say.
 “Surely, I won't have to pay royalties on those tracks!?”.
 Wrong.
 A record label, radio promoter or artist might offer you their music 'free', meaning that you don't have to pay for that release itself, but this does not mean you do not have to pay royalties for airplaying it.
 That are two completely separate matters.
 If a composer / writer is connected to a PRO, you are obligated to pay royalties for their tracks, no matter what the situation might be.
 Free “for promotional use only” releases are not by definition royalty free.